FoodyFood/virtual-cell-based-architecture/README.md

 Firstly the cell affinity should be calculated to have as few tenants with a complete common set of cells as other tenants.

 The data plane should be separate to the control plane, in my case, the CellManager provides the handler to the cell router each time a request is made.
 The control plane should be able to go down while the data plane sustains operation, a redesign here would be wise.

+There is no balancing when new cells or tenants are added.